garrett928/Pi-Drive/README.md

 docker build . -t telemetry-server
 ```

-edit the docker compose file to use your new docker image.
+Be sure to edit the docker compose file to use your new docker image.

 </details>